Working at height in Southend-on-Sea

 The Southend-on-Sea building portfolio

-Walk a sample of Southend-on-Sea roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover coastal hospitality and tourism, healthcare (Southend University Hospital), and higher education (University of Essex, South Essex College) alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is LOLER-driven thorough examination on lifting and access equipment, davit-base condition reporting on facade access systems, and the higher-frequency inspection cycles that come with high-consequence operational use.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+Walk a sample of Southend-on-Sea roofs across a single inspection week and you see the same building types repeating.
+On the ground we cover coastal hospitality and tourism along the seafront, healthcare at Southend University Hospital, higher education across the University of Essex and South Essex College, retail and town-centre commercial on Victoria Avenue, and the aviation estate around London Southend Airport.
+The hospital and airport buildings push the work towards LOLER thorough examination of lifting and access equipment and detailed davit-base condition reporting, both running on the shorter inspection intervals that high-consequence operational use demands, while the seafront and town-centre stock adds the marine-corrosion checks the coast makes unavoidable.
+We log every finding with a photograph, fix its location on the roof plan, and assess it against the manufacturer’s repair specification where one is held — or, where the equipment is unidentified or older than today’s standard, against the British Standard covering that system type.
+Everything is consolidated into a single written compliance pack that holds for internal H&S review, insurer scrutiny, and any audit simultaneously.

 Areas of Southend-on-Sea we regularly attend